-The histogram is shown in Fig. 37.1.
+The histogram is shown in Fig. 38.1.
 The mean value lies at the centroid of the histogram.
-With reference to any arbitrary axis, say YY shown at a time of 14 minutes, the position of the horizontal value of the centroid can be obtained from the relationship $AM = \sum (am)$, where A is the area of the histogram, M is the horizontal distance of the centroid from the axis YY, a is the area of a rectangle of the histogram and m is the distance of the individual rectangles are shown circled on the histogram giving a total area of 100 square units.
-The positions, m, of the centroids of the individual rectangles are 1, 3, 5, ... units from YY.
-Thus i.e. $$M = \frac{560}{100} = 5.6 \text{ units from } YY$$
+With reference to any arbitrary axis, say YY shown at a time of 14 minutes, the position of the horizontal value of the centroid can be obtained from the relationship $AM = \Sigma(am)$, where A is the area of the histogram, M is the horizontal distance of the centroid from the axis YY, a is the area of a rectangle of the histogram and m is the distance of the centroid of the rectangle from YY.
+The areas of the individual rectangles are shown circled on the histogram giving a total area of 100 square units.
+The positions, m, of the centroids of the individual rectangles are 1, 3, 5, ...units from YY.
+Thus